kvbc/glez/README.md

 # Why

 Enough boilerplate for me, sir
+ENOUGH PAIN AND MISERY
 ENOUGH PUTTING GLGETERROR() AND PRINTF'S ON EVERY LINE

 # Examples